38

 • Cold-induced thermogenesis refers to energy used to keep the body warm during cold temperatures.

-• Size also matters.
+• Biological sex: Size matters when it comes to the BMR.
 A taller person will have a larger body surface resulting in a higher BMR.
 Higher lean mass and larger body surface means that men have a higher BMR than women.

-Studies determining the BMR in a range of people came up with a formula that allows us to estimate the BMR for men and women.
+Studies determining the BMR in large populations came up with a formula that allows us to estimate the BMR for men and women.
 In average women need 0.9 kcal/kg/hour while men need 1 kcal/kg/hour.
 Keep in mind that the BMR can vary 25 – 30 %.

-Exercise is the second component and the energy expenditure can vary widely depending on the time spent exercising as well as intensity and type of exercise.
+Exercise is the second component and the physical activity energy expenditure and can vary widely depending on the time spent exercising as well as intensity and type of exercise.
 The amount of muscles mass also plays a role in how much energy is expended during an excercise session.
-Larger muscles will expend more energy.
+Larger muscles will use more energy for the same work.

-Every time we eat hormones signal to synthesize enzymes, transport proteins and digestive juices.
-Many nutrients use ATP dependent active transport to pump the nutrient across cell membranes.
+Every time we eat hormones signal cells to synthesize enzymes, transport proteins and digestive juices.
+Many nutrients need ATP-dependent active transporters to pump the nutrients across cell membranes.
 Once all nutrients are metabolized and stored the metabolism returns to an equilibrium.
-Post-prandial processed require energy in form of ATP.
+Enzymes and hormones are broken down.
+These postprandial processes require energy in form of ATP.
 This increase in energy expenditure is called the thermic effect of food or TEF.

-The TEF is a relatively small component of the energy expenditure and ranges between 5 and 10 % of our daily energy expenditure.
+The TEF is a relatively small component of the energy expenditure.
+Around 5 to 10 % of the energy intake is used to digest food and metabolize nutrients.
 The TEF depends of course on the amount of food eaten since more food requires more energy to digest.
+If you eat mixed meals yielding around 2000 kcal in a day, around 200 kcal would be used to digest and metabolize those meals.

 The smallest component of the total energy expenditure (TEE) is the cold-induced thermogenesis.
 This can inlude shivering, muscle tensing and fidgeting when temperatures drop and we are starting to get cold.